lriuui0x0/SCED_Localization/README.md

 ### Dropbox access token

-To get an access token for Dropbox, you need to first [create an application](https://www.dropbox.com/developers/apps), then make sure you tick everything in the permissions tab.
+To get an access token for Dropbox, you need to first [create an application](https://www.dropbox.com/developers/apps), then make sure you tick every individual scope permission in the permissions tab.
 Generate an access token on the settings tab.